 by the 74th Amendment Act of 1992

-Since Schedules of Indian Constitution makes an important topic of the Indian Polity subject; aspirants can also check the previous years’ questions asked in GS 2 mains paper.
+Since Schedules of Indian Constitution makes an important topic of the Indian Polity subject of UPSC syllabus 2021; aspirants can also check the previous years’ questions asked in GS 2 mains paper.
 Check the subject-wise questions below: